My adoring public! Hello! I am Her Imperial Highness

 Well, that's it then: I'm married.
 I'm now Her Royal Highness Princess Anastasie of Belgium, Duchess of Brabant.
 "Duke of Brabant" is the title they give to the heir to the throne in Belgium, like they do with "Prince of Wales" in England.
 So, yes--that makes me the Belgian Crown Princess.
 It's all very strange and I am still not at all used to it.
 My husband (ack!
 What a thought!) is obviously the Crown Prince, Leopold.
 He's gorgeous which is perhaps the main reason I married him.
 I like him, we aren't really in love, but such a thing is hardly a requirement of royal marriages and we're certainly starting off in a better place then either Olga or Tatiana did with their husbands.
 Mashka didn't have a 'royal' marriage and so she doesn't count.

 Perhaps I should explain.
-Tatiana married Papa's ghost-hunting, piano-playing cousin Prince Christopher of Greece in 1919 and they have two children; Sandra and Michael.
+Tatiana married Papa's ghost-hunting, piano-playing cousin Prince Christopher of Greece in 1919 and they have three children; Sandra, Michael and Sofia.
 They recently became the King and Queen of newly-independent Lithuania.
 I know, I've never heard of it either.
 Mashka did exactly what she always said she would do and married her "soldier boyfriend" Ivashko Tarkhan in 1918.
 They are mad about each other.
 It's disgusting.
-They have three children, Natalia, Nikolai and Grigory, and Papa recently changed the succession to include Mashka and her children, much to my sister's horror.
+They have three children, too: Natalia, Nikolai and Grigory, and Papa recently changed the succession to include Mashka and her children, much to my sister's horror.
 Poor Olga married the Prince of Wales (whom you know as Edward but in the family we call David) and now is stuck in England.
 They call her Alexandra there which is so strange.
-They have a daughter, Catherine, who will one day be Queen of England if Olga doesn't pop out a boy next.
+They have two daughters, Catherine and Louise but everyone calls her Ella.
+The English cousins are always doing bizarre things with names like that.

-Alexei is in love with Christo's niece, Princess Elizabeth, whom we played with when she was little and whom her sisters call "Woolly;" a nickname which I think is just GREAT!
+Alexei has just married Christo's nieve, Princess Elizabeth, whom we played with when she was little and whom her sisters call "Woolly;" a nickname which I think is just GREAT!
 She and her sisters Olga and Marina are very nice girls, although I can't forgive them for being taller than me.
-As for Alexei, I only tease him a bit--honest!
 Now we are back to ME.
 As I mentioned, I just married the very tall, very bookish, very French-speaking (but very HANDSOME!!!) crown prince of Belgium and I will someday be Queen of Belgians.
 Vive la Reine Anastasie!!
 Poor Zhilik must be having a heart attack.
 He was my French tutor and I was never very good!

 I think Leo and I will be happy together.
-We already have one child, my little 'Brussels Sprout,' Philippe.
-That's right--Anastasia produced a male heir on her first try.
-You are welcome, Belgium!
+We already have one child, my little 'Brussels Sprout,' Philippe, and another on the way but I don't want to talk about it.

 The Romanovs - One Last Dance